- Sterling Silver commemorative coin

-- In deluxe packaging with background information on the children’s program
+- In special packaging with information about the coin and the designer

 - Part of the National Collection®

 Everyone who thinks of Willemstad on Curaçao, immediately imagines the colorful buildings at the St. Anna Bay.
 Willemstad is indeed known for the colorful ‘Dutch’ architecture, but when you get to know the city a little better, you will come to discover the Spanish and Portuguese influences.
 This mix of different cultures and influences made sure that in 1997, several of the city’s districts were being listed as UNESCO World Heritage.
 This is also the reason that the Royal Dutch Mint, on behalf of the Ministry of Finance, will strike a commemorative coin: the Willemstad 5 Euro coin.